a-type/giphy-test/README.md

 Again, I went through a phase of Not Invented Here where I enjoyed building up my own basic components from scratch.
 I learned a lot from that.
 But when I finally dove into the codebase of Material UI to see what I was missing out on, I started to understand the incredible wealth of experience gathered from all the contributors far surpasses anything I could do on my own.
 As a solo developer or on a team, there's always a level of scarcity - of time, focus, expertise.
 I want to be able to deliver a first-rate app experience in terms of accessibility, micro-interactions, and consistent design - without those things taking all my time away from actually implementing the real functionality of the app.
 MUI enables that with a level of customizability which I would say is unparalleled in the current React world.

+I also like to use Material-UI's default JSS styling solution, which is bundled with the library.
+I've tried various JSS and CSS solutions over the years, and I've found they're all pretty good.
+Convenience is really the factor here.

 ### Typescript, strict mode

 Strict mode sometimes feels like overkill.
 I definitely considered dropping it on this project due to the time constraints.
 But I do think that addressing the problem of `null` pays for itself eventually, regardless of scale.
 I'd rather spend my time annotating my functions thoroughly (a well-defined quantity of work) than hunting a bug at runtime (a potentially undefined quantity of work).
 It's far easier to start in strict mode than it is to adopt it later.